indisoluble/SwiftQuantumComputing/README.md

 A quantum circuit simulator written in Swift and accelerated with [Accelerate.framework](https://developer.apple.com/documentation/accelerate) in iOS/macOS and [BLAS](http://www.netlib.org/blas/) in Linux.

-Along side the simulator there is a genetic algorithm to automatically generate circuits and an implementation of Gaussian elimination algorithm to solve systems of XOR equations.
+Along side the simulator there is a genetic algorithm to automatically generate circuits as well as others useful algorithms for quantum computing.

 The code written so far is mostly based on the content of: [Quantum Computing for Computer Scientists](https://www.amazon.com/Quantum-Computing-Computer-Scientists-Yanofsky/dp/0521879965), with a few tips from [Automatic Quantum Computer Programming: A Genetic Programming Approach](https://www.amazon.com/Automatic-Quantum-Computer-Programming-Approach/dp/038736496X).
 It is also inspired by [IBM Qiskit](https://github.com/Qiskit/qiskit-terra).